unvell/ReoGrid/.github/ISSUE_TEMPLATE/bug_report.md

 !!!
 Remove this before you submit the issue !!!

 Providing code or test projects to reproduce the bug is important.
-We may close the issue without resolving it if it doesn't include any sample code or reproducing steps.
+We may close the issue without resolving it if the issue doesn't include any sample code or reproducing steps.

 Thank you for your cooperation!
 ```